ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/wasting_state_exposure/index.rst

   1. **Tabulated report data**.
 This data does not report individual anthropometric measurements.
 It only reports the prevalence of forms of CGF in a sample size.
 For example, this data would may report a 15% prevalence of moderate stunting out of a nationally representative sample of 5,000 children.

   2. **Microdata**.
 This data does have individual anthropometric measurements.
-From these datasources, we can see entire distributions of CGF, while also collapsing them down to point prevalences like moderate and severe CGF.
+From these datasources, GBD can see entire distributions of CGF, while also collapsing them down to point prevalences like moderate and severe CGF.

 .. _1.1.3: